 Horses do not like to "charge" a heavily defended line of infantry (showing much more common sense than their riders).
-To reflect this, whenever any unit attempting to Charge into the frontal hex of a Regular Infantry unit, the Charging player rolls the die.
+To reflect this, whenever HC or MC are Charging through the frontal hex of a Regular Infantry unit, the charging player rolls the die.

 - 1.)
-If the DR is a 0-4, the attacking unit successfully Charges. - 2.)
-If the DR is a 5-9, the Charge is blunted by the reluctance of the horses to close, and the unit must Shock Attack without the benefit of the Charge DRM.
+If the DR is a 0-4, the attacking unit successfully charges - If the DR is a 5-9, the charge is blunted by the reluctance of the horses to close, and the unit must attack/Shock without the benefit of the Charge DRM.